News

 New Paper: Challenges in Estimating Functional Diversity from Airborne Data

 Switzerland’s biodiversity is under pressure.
-New research highlights how airborne remote sensing can better help monitor functional diversity, and why shadows matter more than expected.
+New research shows how airborne remote sensing can help to monitor functional diversity.

 -

-New Paper: How Anisotropy Impacts Forest Surface Temperature Measurements
+New Paper: Anisotropy Impacts Forest Surface Temperature Measurements

-Jennifer Susan Adams, a former member of the RSWS research group, has investigated how the viewing angles of satellite sensors influence surface temperature measurements over forests.
+Jennifer Susan Adams has investigated how the viewing angles of satellite sensors influence surface temperature measurements over forests.

 -